fkuper-bth/Thesis/01_frontmatter/03_abstract.typ

 The aim of this thesis is to implement development tools that can make the potential of these teaching methods available to a wider audience by significantly reducing the development effort required for such applications.

-To this end, existing technologies will be analyzed and a system designed and implemented that will be used as an example by a prototype application to demonstrate the application and suitability of the tools created.
-For this purpose, modules will be specifically designed and implemented which, based on the insights and work results gained in KITE II, will realize a system for implementing serious games with visual novels.
+To this end, existing technologies are analyzed and a system designed and implemented that is used as an example by a prototype application to demonstrate the application and suitability of the tools created.
+For this purpose, modules are specifically designed and implemented which, based on the insights and work results gained in KITE II, realize a system for implementing serious games with visual novels.

 The libraries and tools developed in this thesis are published under an open-source license in order to make them available to as wide an audience as possible and enable their future development.